FRANCE - THIEPVAL MEMORIAL

 - Identified Casualties:

-Each year a major ceremony is held at the memorial on 1 July.
+Each year a major ceremony is held at the memorial on 1 July to mark the first day of the Battle of the Somme.

 The Panel numbers (or Pier and Face) quoted at the end of each entry relate to the panels dedicated to the Regiment served with.
 In some instances where a casualty is recorded as attached to another Regiment, his name may alternatively appear within their Regimental Panel (or Pier and Face).
 Please refer to the on-site Memorial Register Introduction to determine the alternative panel numbers (or Pier and Face) if you do not find the name within the quoted Panels (or Pier and Face).